Mitchell County Probate Court

 • Must agree to criminal history background check

-• Applicant must appear personally at the Probate Court Office to complete application
+• All persons wishing to obtain or renew a WCL must appear personally at the Probate Court Office to complete application.